Dwayne Hicks: Aliens: Colonial Marines

 In the game Aliens: Colonial Marines, it is revealed that Hicks attempted to send a distress call before entering cryosleep, but the message was blocked by Weyland-Yutani and was never transmitted.
 Hicks was awoken from his hypersleep by colonists Samuel Stone and Turk due to an emergency seeking military aid.
 A firefight between the Weyland-Yutani corporation and the colonists ensued, which caused a bullet to graze the Facehugger attached to Ripley, causing the acid blood to start an electrical fire.
 In the scuffle, Turk was knocked into Hicks' open cryotube, and became the casualty witnessed in Alien 3, retconning Hicks' death.
 Hicks and Stone travelled through the Sulaco, killing whatever Weyland-Yutani PMCs and Xenomorphs they came across before boarding a skiff to the planet Fiorina 161.
-Hicks and Stone would later observe Ripley sacrificing her life to prevent The company from obtaining the Queen Chestburster she was inhabiting.
+Hicks and Stone would later observe Ripley sacrificing her life to prevent The company from obtaining the Queen Chestburster she was incubating.
 Hicks's despair caused the two of them to be located and captured by Michael Bishop.

 Hicks and Stone were taken to a Weyland-Yutani ship called The Resolute where they were interrogated for information, which resulted in Stone being executed for failing to comply.
 Hicks was freed by researcher Rick Levy and the two fought through the ship to transmit Hicks's distress call in the midst of a Xenomorph outbreak.
 Bishop destroyed the uplink before the transmission could be completed, but the incomplete transmission caught the attention of the USCM, who had sent a squadron to Hadley's Hope.
 Hicks would later be rescued by the squadron aboard the USS Sephora.
 The Sephora crew, along with Hicks, confronted Michael Bishop, which resulted in Hicks executing him, revealing that he was simply another android double.